Codecademy/docs/content/rust/concepts/operators/operators.md

 ## Rust Operators

 In programming and computing, **operators** are crucial for instructing compilers and interpreters on specific mathematical or logical operations.
-Rust categorizes operators by their precedence and associativity, using standard symbols for logical and arithmetic operations on values and variables.
-Understanding Rust's operator precedence and associativity ensures clear and predictable code, as operations are performed in the intended order.
+Rust categorizes operators by their precedence and associativity.
+Understanding precedence and associativity makes it possible to write clear and predictable code, as operations are performed in the intended order.

-In this article, we will explore operator precedence and the various types of Rust operators, examining their use in code blocks.

 Operator precedence dictates the order in which operations in an expression are evaluated.
 Operators with higher precedence are evaluated before those with lower precedence.

-For example, multiplication takes precedence over addition.
-Therefore, the expression 3 + 2 × 3 is calculated as 3 + (2 × 3) = 9, not (3 + 2) × 3 = 15.
+In an instance, multiplication takes precedence over addition.
+Therefore this expression `3 + 2 × 3` is calculated as `3 + (2 × 3) = 9` not `(3 + 2) × 3 = 15`.
 The exponent operator takes precedence over both addition and multiplication.

-The following table lists the precedence of Rust operators.
-Operators are listed top to bottom, in descending order:
+Below is a table of rust operators precedence, operators are listed top to bottom, in descending order:

 | Precedence | Operator | Description |
 | --- | --- | --- |